 Another Table 301 favorite for us was Soby’s New South Cuisine.
 Using locally-grown and seasonal ingredients, the food here is an innovative spin on southern staples.
 We shared the spicy pimiento cheese, as well as the fried green tomatoes served with pimiento cheese fondue (highly recommended).
 I enjoyed the plate of southern vegetables with laurel scented risotto, heirloom bean salad, wilted kale, Brussels sprouts, roasted asparagus, carrots.
 Others at our table sampled the crab cakes and the filet mignon.
 Soby’s also boasts a generous wine selection, offering thousands of bottles from around the world.
 They’ve earned Wine Spectator’s “Best of Award of Excellence” since 2003.
 Refreshingly unique cocktails like Lord have mercy lemonade and the strawberry jalapeno margarita are also worth a try.

-Although we have a Tupelo Honey nearby at home, we won’t pass up a chance to eat there in Greenville or anywhere else for that matter.
+Although we have a Tupelo Honey nearby at home, we won’t pass up a chance to eat there no matter where we are.
 Their menus change seasonally and by location, so it’s easy to find something new and tasty.
 My “go to” is always their black bean burger because I love it so much.
 I opted for something different and went for the avocado toast points and the salt-roasted beet salad.
 Great choice!

 Before heading out of town, we grabbed breakfast at Sully’s Steamers for brunch.
 Here you can get pretty much everything you can think of on a fresh made bagel.
 The real magic, though, is when they steam it.
 I ordered the California steamin’ sandwich — so good!
 You can dine in here, but seating is limited and this place is crazy popular, so plan accordingly.